Table of Contents

 - be enrolled as a regular student (main activity)in an educational institution, in Belgium or abroad, with a view to obtaining a diploma recognised by a competent authority in Belgium;

-- be engaged in a professional activity subject to the social statute of self-employed persons.
+- carry out a self-employed professional activity subject to the social statute of self-employed persons;

 What Are your Obligations?